timescale/docs/promscale/visualize-data/jaeger.md

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/images/misc/jaeger-homepage-query-results.png" alt="Sample output for Jaeger query results"/>

-## Using Docker for setting up Jaeger Query with Promscale
+## Use Docker to set up a Jaeger query with Promscale

 You need the IP address of your Promscale container.
 You can find this at the command prompt, using this command: